drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/02.addresses/03.address-entry/docs.md

 This documentation page describes how you can customize address fields as they appear on forms.

-* [Setting field overrides](#setting-field-overrides) describes how you can control which address fields appear on forms and whether they are required.
+* [Setting field overrides](#setting-field-overrides) describes how to control which address fields appear on forms and whether they are required.
-* [Altering address fields on forms](#altering-address-form-fields) describes how you can change field labels and make other alterations.
+* [Altering address fields on forms](#altering-address-form-fields) describes how to change field labels and make other alterations.
+* [Setting initial values for address fields](#setting-initial-values-for-address-fields) describes how to set default values for address fields.

 ### Setting field overrides
 For each address field (First name, middle name, last name, etc.), you can specify an *override* setting.
 By default, the data in the Commerce Guys *Addressing* library is used to determine how fields should be used for a specific country.